CGh physics

 If one considers these three universal constants as the basis for a 3-D coordinate system and envisions a cube, then this pedagogic construction provides a framework, which is referred to as the cGh cube, or physics cube, or cube of theoretical physics (CTP).
-This cube can used for organizing major subjects within physics as occupying each of the eight corners.
+This cube can be used for organizing major subjects within physics as occupying each of the eight corners.
 The eight corners of the cGh physics cube are: